hbctraining/versioning_data_scripts/02_GitKraken.md

 We're going to make several sets of changes that reflect the flexibility and capability of our version control system.

 Let's open the `README.md` document using our favorite text editor (see note below about text editors) and make this more useful.
+The information in this document is displayed at the bottom of the main page of your repo when you view it on github online.
+The `.md` extension means that this is a text file in markdown format, which GitHub automatically renders into readable HTML pages.
+(More information about markdown format can be [found here](https://guides.github.com/features/mastering-markdown/).)

+> README files are an essential part of any analysis workflow, so that your future self or your collaborators are able to understand what they need to know.
+Git and Github encourage this practice for every repository.
+[Click here to learn more about README files associated with biomedical datasets/analyses](https://datamanagement.hms.harvard.edu/readme-files).

-GitHub automatically renders Markdown document into readable HTML pages that are displayed at the bottom of the main page of your repo.
-Let's turn this into something more meaningful by added some boilerplate text and helpful information to the small amount of text already there:
+Let's turn our README.md file for this git repository into something more meaningful by added some boilerplate text and helpful information to the small amount of text already there:

 ```
 ## Overview